-3.3 Simulation of Sub-Optimal Semi-Active Suspensions
+C. Simulation of Sub-Optimal Semi-Active Suspensions

 In this section, through two "shock tests" of different initial conditions, we illustrate that the "clipped optimal" solution is not the optimal one.
-To study the optimal semi-active suspension with on-line control implementations, discrete time simulations of sampling time $T_s$ were considered and the weighting factors of design point "A" described in [1] were used (see Table 1).
-The semi-active suspension parameters studied are listed in Table 1 and the control feedback gains (described in Sections 3.1 and 3.2) for the discrete-time equivalent $(e^{T_s A}, \int_0^{T_s} e^{tA} B dt)$ of the semi-active system described by the matrices A and B defined in (2)-(3).
+To study the optimal semi-active suspension with on-line control implementations, discrete time simulations of sampling time T_s were considered and the weighting factors of design point "A" described in [1] were used (see Table 1).
+The semi-active suspension parameters studied are listed in Table I and the control feedback gains (described in Sections III-A and III-B) for the discrete time equivalent of the semi-active system described in Section II are derived.

-With the discrete-time implementation, for the "clipped optimal" control, we have,
+With the discrete time implementation, for the "clipped optimal" control, we have,

-$$K{\rm LO} = [-10.4748\ 0.2446\ 79.1519\ -3.9295]. \tag{25}$$
+$$K{\rm LQ} = [-10.4748 \ 0.2446 \ 79.1519 \ -3.9295].$$